UNIVERSITY – the how to’s, the do’s and the don’ts (Part 2)

 Travel in particular is painfully expensive in London (and anywhere really), which is why I recommend getting a student oyster card, and looking into a week or month-long travel-card to attach to your oyster.
 It depends on the areas you will be living and working in, but for the bulk of universities in London, a zone 1-2 travel card will suffice if you are travelling around 5/6 days of a week in central-ish London.
 Any tube station should have a TFL advisor in, and they will be best able to advise you on the cheapest option by factoring in the zones you will be crossing and how much you will be travelling.

 Explore everything London has to offer you, from its museums and parks, to its tucked away coffee shops and reading rooms.
-If the library is not the place for you, you will easily find plenty of nooks and crannies to spend the day in.
+If the library is not the place for you, you’ll easily find plenty of nooks and crannies to spend the day in.

 - E N J OY I T!